encryptedtouhid/a2a_protocol_sample/README.md

 A reference sample agent built on the official [`a2a-sdk`](https://pypi.org/project/a2a-sdk/) for Python.
 Everything heavy (JSON-RPC transport, SSE streaming, task store, push-notification dispatch) comes from the SDK; the code in this repo is just wiring: an `AgentCard`, an `AgentExecutor`, bearer-auth middleware, and four demo skills.

-> Want a from-scratch version without the SDK?
-See the earlier revisions in git history (before the SDK rewrite).

 ## What's implemented